-61155 Credits 2 Instructor NASUKAWA Hisashi Coordinator in case of invited lectures NA Academic year 1st year Semester Winter Style of course Seminar Target major Bioproduction Science How to use English To inte erpret Japanese as mai n language Production trends by or To understand and ex [Knowledge/Understam To organize and sum To understand the co [Attitudes/habits] Course Category We encourage students identify the challenges Contents 1st Guidance 2nd-14th: Introduction Pick up and present an Relationship between Relationship between Relationship between Relationship between Root system of crops -Utilization of geogra marize the content of a pap ntent of the paper and comp (Relations to DP, CP an to actively participate in the and present a beneficial res academic papers academic paper that include plant inorganic component soil nutrients and crop pro- neteorological factors and rnational research. erimental methods use er [skills] prehensively discuss the nd other courses) he class so that they de olution to these challed les the following contents and crop production duction d crop production ed in papers he validity of the research evelop skills to independent enges(Curriculum Policy).
+Seminar o n Crop Science ( 2nd year sum mer semester) Registration code 61162 Credits 2 Instructor NASUKAWA Hisashi Coordinator in case of invited lectures NA Academic year 2nd year Semester Summer Style of course Seminar Target major Bioproduction Science How to use English To interpret Japanese as main language Production trends by or To understand and ex [Knowledge/Understand -To organize and sum -To understand the co [Attitudes/habits] Course Category We encourage students identify the challenges Contents 1st Guidance 2nd-14th: Introduction Pick up and present an -Relationship betweer Relationship betweer Relationship betweer Relationship betweer Root system of crops Utilization of geogra Crop growth evaluatii Crop production tech 15th Final evaluation Evaluation of participa Notice for Studen Presenters should use F (Relations to DP, CP and to actively participate in the and present a beneficial reserved to academic papers academic paper that includ plant inorganic component a soil nutrients and crop pro- neteorological factors and phic information systems in on and simulation model nology that responds to climent the sould be done based on the sould be done based on rnational research. erimental methods used er [skills] orehensively discuss the nd other courses ) e class so that they dev olution to these challen es the following contents and crop production duction crop production nate change attendance, participati e points of the paper th in papers e validity of the research elop skills to independently ges(Curriculum Policy). nt. understand the content of the presentation and activ vely ask questions.
+Textbook NA Reference book NA